Watson throws 5 TDs, 3 to Fuller; Texans top Falcons 53-32

 Houston got things going in the second half when Watson hit Keke Coutee on a 51-yard catch-and-run.
 The Texans regained the lead four plays later when Carlos Hyde scored on a 1-yard run to make it 23-17.

 The Texans tacked on a field goal later in the third before Fells caught an 8-yard touchdown pass from Watson to extend the lead to 33-17.
-Watson completed two long throws on the that drive, finding Fuller for a 32-yard gain before connecting with DeAndre Hopkins for 29 yards.
+Watson completed two long throws on that drive, finding Fuller for a 32-yard gain before connecting with Hopkins for 29 yards.

 DeAndre Carter muffed a punt on the first play of the fourth quarter and it was recovered by Atlanta.